 All Interests: Pyloric Stenosis, Colectomy, Hernia Surgery, Sarcoma, Laparoscopic Surgery, Adrenalectomy, Groin ...
 (Read more)

-Dr. Pokala Kiran is a medical specialist in colon & rectal surgery.
-Clinical interests for Dr. Kiran include diverticular disease, colon cancer, and crohn's disease.
+Dr. Pokala Kiran is a New York, NY physician who specializes in colon & rectal surgery.
+Dr. Kiran's areas of expertise include the following: diverticular disease, colon cancer, and crohn's disease.
 He is professionally affiliated with ColumbiaDoctors.
-Dr. Kiran takes Amerigroup, POMCO, Blue Cross/Blue Shield, and more.
-He has an open panel.
-After attending Osmania Medical College for medical school, Dr. Kiran completed his residency training at St. Mary's Hospital.
-Distinctions awarded to Dr. Kiran include: One of America's Top Doctors; Best Doctors in Cleveland; and ASCRS Traveling Fellow, Teacher of the Year in Colorectal Surgery at Cleveland Clinic.
-Dr. Kiran (or staff) is conversant in Spanish and Hindi.
+He takes several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Coventry.
+He is accepting new patients.
+Dr. Kiran's education and training includes medical school at Osmania Medical College and residency at St. Mary's Hospital.
+His distinctions include: One of America's Top Doctors; Best Doctors in Cleveland; and ASCRS Traveling Fellow, Teacher of the Year in Colorectal Surgery at Cleveland Clinic.
+In addition to English, Dr. Kiran (or staff) speaks Spanish and Hindi.

-Relevant Interests: , diverticular disease, colon cancer, Crohn's disease, inflammatory bowel disease, ulcerative colitis, colon problems, hemorrhoids, rectal problems, colorectal cancer
+Relevant Interests: , diverticular disease, colon cancer, Crohn's disease, inflammatory bowel disease, ulcerative colitis, colon problems, hemorrhoids, rectal problems

-All Interests: Diverticular Disease, Ulcerative Colitis, Rectal Problems, Colorectal Surgery Procedures, Colon ...
+All Interests: Rectal Problems, Hemorrhoid Surgery, Colon Cancer, Crohn's Disease, Surgical Procedures, ...
 (Read more)

 Dr. Melanie Ongchin is a general surgery and surgical oncology (cancer surgery) specialist.
 She graduated from UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School and then she performed her residency at a hospital affiliated with SUNY, University at Buffalo.
 Her areas of expertise include the following: cancer surgery, gastrointestinal surgery, and stomach cancer.
-Dr. Ongchin is an in-network provider for Coresource, United Healthcare Compass, and POMCO, in addition to other insurance carriers.
-She has received distinctions including Administrative fellow for the Department of Surgical Oncology, University of Pittsburgh; Nominated for the Hilary Sanfey Outstanding Resident Award; and 1 st Place Oral Presentation, University at Buffalo Department of Surgery Research Day.
+Dr. Ongchin is an in-network provider for Coresource, United Healthcare Compass, and POMCO, as well as other insurance carriers.
+She has received professional recognition including the following: Administrative fellow for the Department of Surgical Oncology, University of Pittsburgh; Nominated for the Hilary Sanfey Outstanding Resident Award; and 1 st Place Oral Presentation, University at Buffalo Department of Surgery Research Day.
 Dr. Ongchin is affiliated with Weill Cornell Medicine.

 Relevant Interests: , stomach cancer, liver cancer, pancreatic cancer